Kafva/mkeys/README.md

 in another terminal.
 This will launch a chromium executable with the extension pre-installed and upon a new build from Webpack, the extension will be automatically re-installed.

 ## Notes
-The extension does not maintain separate states if there are several YouTube tabs, i.e. if you disable extension in one tab it will be disabled everywhere.
-Changes to the 'enabled' state and the numeric timeskip value thus send a signal to every tab instead of just affecting the active tab (see the `handle*` methods in `src/components/App.tsx`).
+The extension does not maintain separate states if there are several YouTube tabs, i.e. if the extension is disabled in one tab it will be disabled everywhere.
+Changes to the 'enabled' state and the numeric timeskip value send a signal to every tab instead of just affecting the active tab (see the `handle*` methods in `./src/components/App.tsx` for more details).